 It’s still pretty tricky to park, however, but at least you get front and rear parking sensors and a reversing camera as standard.
 There’s also a 360-degree camera system that’ll help you avoid damaging any of the Q8’s huge wheels on tall kerbs but it’s only available in top-spec Vorsprung models or as part of the rather expensive Comfort and Sound pack.

 The Audi Q8 gets slightly firmer suspension than the Q7, so it feels a bit more agile on twisty country roads but you’ll struggle to tell the difference unless you’re really barrelling along.

-More interesting than the subtle suspension tweaks, however, are the Q8’s numerous active safety features – especially in high-spec Vorsprung models.
-Standard S-Line cars come with automatic emergency braking, lane departure warning and adaptive cruise control, but top-spec cars get a semi-autonomous driving system that’ll brake, accelerate and steer for you on well-marked roads.
+More interesting than the subtle suspension tweaks, however, are the Audi Q8’s numerous active safety features – especially in high-spec Vorsprung models.
+Standard S-Line cars come with automatic emergency braking, lane departure warning and cruise control, but top-spec cars get a semi-autonomous driving system that’ll brake, accelerate and steer for you on well-marked roads.

-This uses data from the sat-nav to slow down before tight turns, junctions and roundabouts – providing you keep your hands on the wheel.
+This uses data from the sat-nav to know when to slow down before tight turns, junctions and roundabouts – providing you keep your hands on the wheel.
 Fail to do so, and it’ll flash up warning messages, before eventually pulling over to the side of the road with the hazard-warning lights on.
 If you still fail to respond to its various beeps and buzzers, it’ll even call the emergency services.